 Appropriate Use Policy

 By definition, a network is a shared resource.
-GSSM’s network is shared by its students, teachers, and administration.
+GSSM’s network is shared by its students, teachers, administration, and guests.
 Those who use the network accept the responsibility to use it appropriately.
 This Appropriate Use Policy outlines those responsibilities and describes the rules that apply to users of the GSSM computer network.

 Ethical and Behavioral Standards